GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 ### Objectives

-* Calculate weighted and unweighted Bray-Curtis dissimilarity metrics and nMDS analyses in `R` based on per-sample coverage values
+* Calculate weighted and unweighted Bray-Curtis dissimilarity metrics and nMDS analyses in `R`
 * Build nMDS plots in `R` using the `ggplot2` package.

 ---